Weste15/my-website/README.md

 Updates made on master before rebase

-## Purpose
+## Repository Purpose

-This file is just a readme file.
+This will be an update that conflicts with the remote version.
+This was edited locally.